 To put the A.R.T. model into action, perform this quick self-assessment.
 Score your website from 1 (poor) to 5 (excellent) on the following questions:

-Authority: Would an expert in our field be impressed and willing to cite our content as a definitive source?
+- Authority: Would an expert in our field be impressed and willing to cite our content as a definitive source?
 (1=Never, 5=Consistently)

-Relevance: Does our content solve the user's core problem, not just answer a surface-level question?
+- Relevance: Does our content solve the user's core problem, not just answer a surface-level question?
 (1=No, 5=Perfectly)

-Trust: Is it immediately clear to a first-time visitor who is behind our content, what their qualifications are, and how to contact them?
+- Trust: Is it immediately clear to a first-time visitor who is behind our content, what their qualifications are, and how to contact them?
 (1=No, 5=Perfectly Clear)

 A. Building Authority: A Defensible Digital Asset

-A website optimized through White Hat methods matures into a powerful business asset.
+A website optimized through quality-first methods matures into a powerful business asset.
 It generates stable, predictable organic traffic, builds brand credibility, and possesses strong resilience to algorithm updates.
 According to a 2024 BrightEdge analysis, organic search continues to be the dominant channel, driving over 53% of all trackable website traffic.
 This makes it the most critical and valuable channel for most businesses.
 Investing in SEO is a direct investment in your company's most efficient customer acquisition engine.

 B. Driving Relevance: The ROI of Being People-First